waitinfuture/emapreduce/intl.en-US/Developer Guide/Preparations/Configure the OSS URI to use E-MapReduce.md

 -   ref URI: ossref://bucket/object/path

     It is only valid in the configuration of an E-MapReduce job and is used to specify the resources needed for running the job.
-In the following job configuration example:

 We call prefixes, such as oss and ossref, as schemes.
 Pay special attention to the scheme difference in URI.